-“Tooting so cool right now” that’s what reads on the message board of popular

-	brunch spot Brickwood Cafe.
+“Tooting so cool right now” that’s what reads on the message board of popular brunch spot Brickwood Cafe.
 And with a good reason.
-Tooting has been chosen

-	amongst the 10 best neighborhoods to visit in the world by Lonely Planet.
-As it

-	happens, Tooting is actually my neighborhood.
-I choose to live here because I’m

-	love with how multicultural it is, and to be very frank, I’m mostly in love of
+Tooting has been chosen amongst the 10 best neighborhoods to visit in the world by Lonely Planet.
+As it happens, Tooting is actually my neighborhood.
+I choose to live here because I’m love with how multicultural it is, and to be very frank, I’m mostly in love of its super fun markets.

-	its Indian food.
 To second Lonely Planet: Tooting’s is gritty, but wonderful.

 South Indian: Tooting has some of the best South Indian food in the UK.
-There

-	are loads of curry houses, all of them quite good.
-Head to Lahore Karahi for a

-	late night hot hot curry, Radha Krishna Bhavan if you like your spice on the

-	mild side, and Jaffna House for a great curry at a negligible price.
+There are loads of curry houses, all of them quite good.
+Head to Lahore Karahi for a late night hot hot curry, Radha Krishna Bhavan if you like your spice on the mild side, and Jaffna House for a great curry at a negligible price.

 The one and only thing to do in Tooting is… visit the markets!
 They are the main attraction and probably the main reason to come to Tooting.
 The vibe is epic, and there are SO many places to eat and drink in them

 Tooting Market: The oldest market in Tooting!
 I love the ramen from KOI.
 You can also enjoy a pizza from Franco Manca, have brunch at Brickwood (mentioned above), or drop by award winning wine shop, bar and kitchen Unwined.
 If you are feeling healthy, grab a juice from Get Juiced.
 If you need vegan food, hit VBelly.
 For Greek, check out Smashing Plates.
 Hong Kong foodies will love Ding Dong.
 For drinks, check out Graveney Gin. a woman run gin distillery which was actually based in the market (at some point).